Fertility for same sex couples

 In a small number of cases, there can be difficult problems with both partners, and in some cases the option of donor embryos might be considered appropriate.
 These are embryos that have already been created, but are not needed by the couple and have been offered for donation.
 They are all fully screened.

 As part of our ongoing commitment to give all our patients the best level of support and care during their fertility treatment, we offer a free counselling service.
-Our counsellor is there to help at all stages of your journey.
+Our counsellors are there to help at all stages of your journey.
 Many couples find it helpful to discuss their feelings before, during and after treatment.